SegmentationBLWX/sssegmentation/docs/AdvancedAPI.md

 #### End-to-end batched inference

-If all prompts are available in advance, it is possible to run SAM 2 directly in an end-to-end fashion.
+If all prompts are available in advance, it is possible to run SAMV2 directly in an end-to-end fashion.
 This also allows batching over images.

 ```python
 '''